sido-meet/D-Schema/README.md

 # D-Schema

 D-Schema is a versatile Python-based tool designed to connect to a given database, parse its structure, and generate various database schema definitions.
-The core of the project utilizes SQLAlchemy to create an in-memory representation of the database, which is then used to build different schema formats.
-This flexible architecture allows for easy extension to support new schema types in the future.
+The project is architected to be highly modular, with a clear separation between database parsing and schema generation.
+This flexible design allows for easy extension to support new schema types in the future.

 ## Features